Being authentic on social media

 👉 Link to interesting content on your website e.g. blog

-👉 Using humorous content
+👉 Using fun and light-hearted content

 👉 Using statistics

-👉 Running giveaways and competitions
+👉 Running competitions

 👉 Asking questions and using polls